DiscworldZA/league-ranking/README.md

 ## League Rules

 - Winning is worth 3 Points for the winning team
-- Tying is worth 1 Point for the both teams
+- Drawing is worth 1 Point for the both teams
 - Losing is worth 0 Points for the losing team